-Volcanoes are basically the raptures in the crust of our planet Earth that allows hot gases, molten lava and some rock fragments to erupt by opening and exposing the magma inside.
+Volcanoes are ruptures in the crust of our planet Earth that allows hot gases, molten lava and some rock fragments to erupt by opening and exposing the magma inside.
+In this piece of article, we will be discussing how and why volcanoes erupt.

 It is so hot deep within the earth that some rocks slowly melt and turn into a thick flowing matter known as magma.
 Since it is lighter than the solid rock around it, the magma rises and gets collected in magma chambers.
 Eventually, some of the magma pushes through fissures and vents in the earth’s surface.
 Hence a volcanic eruption occurs and the erupted magma is known as lava.